Pushing the limits of unconstrained machine-learned interatomic potentials: Model and training details

 For the fine-tuning of the ``OAM'' model, we rejected all batches with more than 350 atoms (in a distributed setting, this implies rejection of all batches across all processes if even only one local batch is too large).
 This constraint, together with the adaptive cutoff strategy detailed in App.~\ref{app:adaptive-cutoff}, implicitly sets a limit to the memory usage per batch during training.
 In general, this allows one to push the size and parameter counts of the model on heterogeneous datasets without recurring to alternative strategies such as model sharding across devices.

-The official training/validation/test splits were used for the OMat24~\citep{omat}, sAlex~\citep{omat}, SPICE~\citep{mace-off} and MAD~\citep{mad} datasets.
+The official training/validation/test splits were used for the OMat24~\citep{omat}, sAlex~\citep{omat}, SPICE~\citep{mace-off}, MAD~\citep{mad} and OMol25~\cite{omol} datasets.
 Since the MPtrj dataset~\citep{mptrj-and-chgnet} does not have official splits, as far as we are aware, we added it in its entirety to the training set for the OAM fine-tuning run.